MilanRadeta/MontyHallSimulation/README.md

 ## Endnote

 As I already said in the beginning: I was bored and I couldn't sleep, so it's quite possible I'm not right.
 But it has been bugging me for quite a while.
 And I wanted to share this Eureka moment.
 So I'm showing you the code, the data, relations and looks at the same problem from different perspectives.

 In the future, I might add a couple of other CSs and DoSs and calculate the results.
-But I think the main goal has been achieved and I've shown that the chance is 50/50, after all. :)
+You are welcome to create issues for me if you have any advice, wishes, observations that might need addressing But I think the main goal has been achieved and I've shown that the chance is 50/50, after all. :)

 ## References